SeisComP/seiscomp/doc/base/concepts/messaging.rst

    connection.server = computerA/production

 The database connection which is used by :ref:`scmaster` will be reported to the clients when they connect so no explicit database configuration is necessary.

 The messaging connection can be explicitly provided on the command line using the option ``-H`` considering the comments on the :ref:`scheme <messaging-scheme>` and :ref:`queue <messaging-queue>`, e.g.

 .. code-block:: sh

    scolv -H computerA/production

-Web frontend
+Web Frontend
 ============

 When running :ref:`scmaster` a web frontend is available which can be adjusted to